 3.6.5 Customer Service Transfers

 a) During Contractor’s regularly scheduled customer service hours, Contractor shall have the capability to accept and handle calls transferred from the Exchange and respond to callers requesting additional information from Contractor.
-Contractor shall maintain staff resources to comply with Performance Measurement Standards and sufficient to facilitate a live transfer (from the Exchange to Contractor) of customers who call the Exchange with issues or complaints that need to be addressed by Contractor.
-The Exchange shall maintain staff resources sufficient to facilitate a live transfer (from Contactor to the Exchange) of customers who call Contractor with issues or complaints that need to be addressed by the Exchange.
+Contractor shall maintain staff resources to comply with Performance Standards and sufficient to facilitate a live transfer (from the Exchange to Contractor) of customers who call the Exchange with escalated issues or complaints that need to be addressed by Contractor.
+The Exchange shall maintain staff resources sufficient to facilitate a live transfer (from Contactor to the Exchange) of customers who call Contractor with escalated issues,complaints, or address changes that need to be addressed by the Exchange.
+Contractor and the Exchange shall establish a designated customer service team available to handle the live transfer of escalated calls.

 b) Examples of issues or complaints include but are not limited to premium billing or claims issues; benefit coverage questions (before and after enrollment); complaints; network or provider details; and Issuer-specific questions or issues.